Autonomous Recharging and Flight Mission Planning for Battery-operated Autonomous Drones: Problem Statement

-\item We study a joint problem of flight mission planning and recharging optimization for drones, using the calibrated power consumption model of a drone, with an objective to complete a tour mission for a set of sites of interest in the shortest time.
-We also consider uncertainty in dynamic environments, such as wind conditions.
-This problem captures diverse applications of delivery and remote operations by drones.
+This section formalizes the problem of joint flight mission planning and recharging optimization for battery-operated autonomous drones.
+We propose a multi-criteria objective function that seeks to complete a flight tour mission for a set of target sites in the shortest time while minimizing duration of intermediate recharges.

-\item We present algorithms for solving the problem of flight mission planning and recharging optimization.
-We implemented our algorithms in a drone management system, which supports real-time flight path tracking and re-computation in dynamic environments.
-We evaluated the results of our algorithms using data from empirical studies.
+As illustrated in Fig.~\ref{fig:DFP}, consider a set of sites of interest, denoted by $\mathcal{S}$, that a drone needs to visit (e.g., sites for measurements or patrolling or drop-off locations of parcels), and a set $\mathcal{C}$ of charging station locations where a drone can refuel its battery.
+Let $v_0$ correspond to the base location of a drone and $V\triangleq\mathcal{S}\cup\mathcal{C}\cup\{v_0\}$.

-\item To allow fully autonomous recharging of drones, we also develop a robotic charging station prototype that can recharge drones autonomously by our drone management system.
-Autonomous recharging can significantly extend the battery lifetime of drones for long-distance missions.
+Given a pair of locations $u, v \in V$, we denote the designated direct flight path from $u$ to $v$ by $\ell(u,v)$, and the corresponding flight time by $\tau(u,v)$.
+As is customary, we assume that, while in route, the drone first ascends vertically to a desired altitude, then travels in a straight path, and finally descends to the destination vertically.
+Let ${\sf E}\big(\ell(u,v), \tau(u,v)\big)$ be the energy consumption required for the drone to fly along $\ell(u,v)$ in a time span of $\tau(u,v)$.
+Here, ${\sf E}(\cdot,\cdot)$ is an increasing function that maps the combination of flight path $\ell(u,v)$ and flight time $\tau(u,v)$ to the required amount of energy.
+As exemplified in Section~\ref{sec:battery}, ${\sf E}(\cdot,\cdot)$ can be estimated through a first-order regression model.